Bangkit-C23-PS473/PeduliHIV-Machine-Learning/README.md

 # PeduliHIV-Machine-Learning

-## Doctor Review & Hate Speech Filter Models
+## Doctor Sentiment Analysis Review & Hate Speech Filter Models
 This repository contains two models developed using TensorFlow & Python in Jupyter colab Notebooks: the Hate Speech Filter Algorithm and the Doctor Review & Recommendation model.
 These models were trained using publicly available datasets from Kaggle that were already translated in the Indonesian Language.

 ## Dataset